NebulousLabs/Sia/Standard.md

 -------------------------

 Storage Proof transactions should not have dependent transactions.
-Meaning, any outputs that are spent with a storage proof should already by confirmed by the blockchain, and any refunds or outputs created by the storage proof should not be spent until the storage proof has been confirmed by the blockchain.
+Meaning, any outputs created in a storage proof transaction should not be spent until the storage proof is confirmed by the blockchain.

 These restrictions are in place because storage proofs can be easily invalidated by a blockchain reorg - if the trigger block changes, the proof will be invalidated.
-This will screw up all dependents.
+Storage proofs can by any reorg, where standard transactions can only be invalidated by a doublespend (which requires a signature from the double spender).

 --------------------------
 -- Arbitrary Data Usage --